How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Click Bluetooth — the first option — which covers audio devices, mice, keyboards, phones, and more.

-Step 8: Put your earbuds into pairing mode (refer to your device manual if needed).
-Make sure both earbuds are powered on and in pairing mode simultaneously.
-Your earbuds will appear in the discovered devices list — click on them to begin connecting.
-The status will show Connecting… briefly.
-Do not select individual “L” or “R” entries if they appear separately.
+Step 8: Put your earbuds into pairing mode (check your manual if needed).
+Make sure both earbuds are in pairing mode at the same time.
+Click your earbuds in the discovered list.
+Do not select separate “L” or “R” entries if they appear.

 Click the Earbuds You Want to Connect

-Step 9: Wait for the confirmation screen showing “Your device is ready to go!” and the status changes to Connected.
+Step 9: Wait for the “Your device is ready to go!” confirmation.
+The status will show Connected.

 Wait Until Connected and Verify Audio

-Step 10: Right-click the Sound icon in the taskbar and select Sound settings.
+Step 10: Right-click the Sound icon in the taskbar.
+Select Sound settings.

 Right-click the speaker icon in the system tray and Select Sound settings

-Step 11: Under the Output section, choose your earbuds as the default playback device.
+Step 11: Under Output, set your earbuds as the default playback device.

 Under the Output section, choose your earbuds as the default playback device

-Step 12: Play a song to verify sound is coming from both left and right earbuds.
+Step 12: Play a song and check that sound comes from both left and right earbuds.

-Step 13: If stereo sound is still not working, click More sound settings, go to the Playback tab, and ensure the Stereo option is selected for your earbuds — not the Hands-Free entry.
+Step 13: If stereo still isn’t working, click More sound settings.
+Go to the Playback tab.
+Make sure the Stereo option is selected — not the Hands-Free entry.

 click More sound settings, go to the Playback tab, and ensure the Stereo option is selected for your earbuds